fleetdm/fleet/handbook/business-operations/README.md

 ### Steps after an offer is accepted

 Once the new team member replies and accepts their offer in writing:
-1. The CEO or Zach Wasserman replies to the candidate.
+1. **Accept:** Either CEO or Zach Wasserman replies to the candidate.
+Whoever replies first is responsible for these steps:
+   - [ ] _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, or it's not a usable address, then we are not done.
+Fleet will reply and ask for it, and no offer should is "accepted" until we've received a physical address.
+   - [ ] _Update the team database_ so that the new team member's row in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) now includes:
+     - physical address _(The full street address of the location where work will typically be performed.)_
+     - personal email _(Use the personal email they're replying from, e.g. `@gmail.com`")_
-2. Whoever replies [creates a hiring issue](https://github.com/fleetdm/confidential/issues/new/choose) for the new team member.
-This will inform the Business Operations team to get involved.
-They will use this issue to keep track of the hiring tasks for the new team member.
+   - [ ] _[Create a "Hiring" issue](https://github.com/fleetdm/confidential/issues/new/choose)_ for the new team member.
+(This is what will inform the Business Operations team to get involved.
+The company will use this issue to keep track of the hiring tasks for the new team member.)
+   - [ ] _Send a reply_ welcoming the team member to Fleet and letting them know to expect a separate email with next steps for getting the team member's laptop, Yubikeys, and agreement going ASAP so they can start on time.
-3. Business Operations will then reach out to the new team member within 1 business day from a separate email thread to get any information they will need to prepare their agreement, add them to our payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.
+2. Business Operations will then follow the steps in the "Hiring" issue, which includes reaching out to the new team member within 1 business day from a separate email thread to get additional information as needed, prepare their agreement, add them to the company's payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.

 > **_Note:_** _Some Fleet team members are contractors and others are employees.
 The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._